usef-kh/convolutions/README.md

 ## Performance Comparisons

-The following 2 plots tried to benchmark the performance of each of the implementations are show how the trends change with changes in image size and filter size.
+The following 2 plots benchmark the performance of each implementation and show how the performance varies with changes in image size and filter size.
 As either of these parameters increases, the time complexity increases, this makes sense since the convolution will be required to do a larger computation at each step.

 Next, it is clear that in any of the parallelized approaches, the time taken by the convolution decreases.
 This is logical since multiple convolutions are happening simultaneously.